hanabi/hanabi.github.io/Reference.md

 #### The Positional Layered Finesse

 * Normally, *Positional Clues* are only allowed to "get" null cards.
-* Thus, if a player plays a card from a *Positional Clue* and it is not a null card, then they know to keep playing their next slot as a *Positional Layered Finesse*.
+* Thus, if a player plays a card from a *Positional Clue* and it is not a null card, then they know to keep playing their next slot over as a *Positional Layered Finesse*.

+#### The Positional Inverted Layered Finesse

+* Normally, if a *Positional Clue* gets a non-null card, then they know to keep playing their next slot as a *Positional Layered Finesse*.
+* However, what if the *Positional Clue* already indicated the right-most unclued slot?
+In this situation, the *Layered Finesse* is supposed to go backwards, and they should play the previous slot instead.

 ### Black & Rainbow